PeteManchester/MediaPlayer/README.md

 The AirPlay implementation is based on the [RPlay](https://github.com/bencall/RPlay) source code by Benjamin de Callatay

-If you are interested, please fork the project and apply your changes.
-Every Pull Request is greatly welcome.
+If you are interested, we always welcome feedback or suggestion or if you want you could fork the project and apply your own changes.

+If you appreciate the Java MediaPlayer please suport

+[Linn] (http://www.linn.co.uk/) Who produce top end Audio equipment whilst providing OpenSource Software

+[OpenHome] (http://www.openhome.org/wiki/OhNet) Who provide the ohNet API on which this MediaPlayer is based and who have provided great support whilst I have been developing the MediaPlayer.